Model materialization

 The flow then remains the same as [when creating a model](#at-the-models-creation).

-The "Materialization history" tab allows you to view the history, with the status of each run, the objects affected (entire model and/or calculated fields), and the time of the update.
+The "Materialization history" tab allows you to view the history, with the status of each run, the objects affected (entire model and/or computed fields), and the time of the update.